Obsessive Compulsive Cleaners: Controversy

-The British charity OCD Action has noted that many people have contacted them about the show, "For the most part, people have been upset and frustrated about the way in which the programme portrays OCD.
+The British charity OCD Action has noted that many people have contacted them about the show: "For the most part, people have been upset and frustrated about the way in which the programme portrays OCD.
 We share this frustration."

-Another British charity OCD-UK also spoke out against the show, 'OCD-UK felt the only message delivered by this programme was to add to the misconceptions, confusion and misunderstanding the general viewing audience have about what OCD is, and what OCD isn’t, further adding to the stigma that those with this insidious illness feel.'
-And added 'OCD should never be promoted as entertainment value, it is a serious disabling illness, and those that battle the anxiety of OCD on a daily basis deserve far more respect than Channel 4 is affording them with such programmes.'
+Another British charity OCD-UK also spoke out against the show: "OCD-UK felt the only message delivered by this programme was to add to the misconceptions, confusion and misunderstanding the general viewing audience have about what OCD is, and what OCD isn't, further adding to the stigma that those with this insidious illness feel. [...]
+OCD should never be promoted as entertainment value, it is a serious disabling illness, and those that battle the anxiety of OCD on a daily basis deserve far more respect than Channel 4 is affording them with such programmes."

 Reception

-The Telegraph said 'Mindless rubbish has its place in the schedules, but I can’t lighten up or chillax in the face of this gruesome farrago.
-Voluntarily watching Obsessive Compulsive Cleaners is a hate crime if there ever was one, and I wish doing so attracted stern penalties.'
+Christopher Howse, writing for The Daily Telegraph, pilloried the show, writing: "Mindless rubbish has its place in the schedules, but I can't lighten up or chillax in the face of this gruesome farrago.
+Voluntarily watching Obsessive Compulsive Cleaners is a hate crime if there ever was one, and I wish doing so attracted stern penalties."